David-Haim/concurrencpp/README.md

 ###  Tasks
 Every big or complex operation can be broken down to smaller and chainable steps.
 Tasks are asynchronous operations implementing those computational steps.
 Tasks can run anywhere with the help of executors.
 While tasks can be created from regular callables (such as functors and lambdas), Tasks are mostly used with coroutines, which allow smooth suspension and resumption.
 In concurrencpp, the task concept is represented by the `concurrencpp::task` class.
 Although the task concept is central to concurrenpp, applications will rarely have to create and manipulate task objects themselves, as task objects are created and scheduled by the runtime with no external help.

 ####  concurrencpp coroutines

-concurrencpp allows applications to produce and consume coroutines as the main way of creating tasks. concurrencpp coroutines are eager and start to run the moment they are invoked (as opposed to lazy coroutines, which start to run only when `co_await`ed). concurrencpp coroutines can return any of `concurrencpp::result` or `concurrencpp::null_result`.
+concurrencpp allows applications to produce and consume coroutines as the main way of creating tasks. concurrencpp supports both eager and lazy tasks.

+Eager tasks start to run the moment they are invoked.
+This type of execution is recommended when applications need to fire an asynchronous action and consume its result later on (fire and consume later), or completely ignore the asynchronous result (fire and forget).

-`concurrencpp::result` tells the coroutine to marshal the returned value or the thrown exception while `concurrencpp::null_result` tells the coroutine to drop and ignore any of them.
+Eager tasks can return  `result` or `null_result`. `result` return type tells the coroutine to marshal the returned value or the thrown exception (fire and consume later)  while `null_result` return type tells the coroutine to drop and ignore any of them (fire and forget).

+Eager coroutines can start to run synchronously, in the caller thread.
+This kind of coroutines is called "regular coroutines".
+Concurrencpp eager coroutines can also start to run in parallel, inside a given executor, this kind of coroutines is called "parallel coroutines".

+ Lazy tasks, on the other hand, start to run only when `co_await`ed.
+This type of tasks is recommended when the result of the task is meant to be consumed immediately after creating the task.
+Lazy tasks, being deferred, are a bit more optimized for the case of immediate-consumption, as they do not need special thread-synchronization in order  to marshal the asynchronous result back to its consumer.
+The compiler might also optimize away some memory allocations needed to form the underlying coroutine promise.
+It is not possible to fire a lazy task and execute something else meanwhile  - the firing of a lazy-callee coroutine necessarily means the suspension of the caller-coroutine.
+The caller coroutine will only be resumed when the lazy-callee coroutine completes.
+Lazy tasks can only return `lazy_result`.

+Lazy tasks can be converted to eager tasks by calling  `lazy_result::run`.
+This method runs the lazy task inline and returns a `result` object that monitors the newly started task.
+If developers are unsure which result type to use, they are encouraged to use lazy results, as they can be converted to regular (eager) results if needed.

-When a function returns any of `concurrencpp::result` or `concurrencpp::null_result`and contains at least one `co_await` or `co_return` in it's body, the function is a concurrencpp coroutine.
+When a function returns any of `lazy_result`, `result` or `null_result`and contains at least one `co_await` or `co_return` in its body, the function is a concurrencpp coroutine.
 Every valid concurrencpp coroutine is a valid task.
 In our count-even example above, `count_even` is such a coroutine.
 We first spawned `count_even`, then inside it the threadpool executor spawned more child tasks (that are created from regular callables),  that were eventually joined using `co_await`.

-Coroutines can start to run synchronously, in the caller thread.
-This kind of coroutines is called "regular coroutines".
-Concurrencpp coroutines can also start to run in parallel, inside a given executor, this kind of coroutines is called "parallel coroutines".

 ### Executors